Squad (U.S. Congress): Suggested members

+2020 election cycle

-After the 2020 election cycle, it was suggested that Marie Newman, who successfully challenged an incumbent member of the House of Representatives in Illinois's 3rd congressional district with Justice Democrats' backing, as well as Mondaire Jones, who was initially challenging an incumbent in New York's 17th congressional district and subsequently won the primary after the incumbent announced her retirement, were thought of as potentially members of the Squad.
-Ritchie Torres, who won an open primary in New York's 15th congressional district, was another person named as a potential member, but Torres said he had "no intention of joining The Squad".
+After the 2020 election cycle, it was suggested that Marie Newman, who successfully challenged an incumbent member of the House of Representatives in IL-03 with Justice Democrats' backing, as well as Mondaire Jones, who was initially challenging an incumbent in NY-17 and subsequently won the primary after the incumbent announced her retirement, were thought of as potentially members of the Squad.

+However, both Newman and Jones were defeated in primary elections the subsequent cycles and were never members of the Squad.
+Ritchie Torres, who won an open primary in NY-15 in the 2020 election cycle, was another person named as a potential member, but Torres said he had "no intention of joining The Squad".

+2022 election cycle

-Becca Balint and Maxwell Frost, who both won Democratic primaries in safe Democratic seats in 2022, were also named as potential Squad members but never officially joined the group.
+Becca Balint and Maxwell Frost, who were both elected in safe Democratic seats in 2022, were also named as potential Squad members but have never officially joined the group.